bgmanu2426/resume-analyser/README.md

 ## 💡 Our Solution

-**Resume Analyzer** is an intelligent, AI-powered system that solves these problems by providing:
+**Resume Job Match Analyzer** is an intelligent, AI-powered system that solves these problems by providing:

 ### 🎯 **Job Fit Assessment**
 - **Role compatibility analysis**: Evaluates how well your current resume matches specific job requirements